Randy Samuel: England

 After a trial at English Football League First Division side Port Vale, he signed forms with the club in November 1995.
-He got off to a flying start, scoring on his debut, in a 1–1 draw with Watford at Vale Park on 18 November 1995.
-By the end of the year he was out of action due to a knee injury.
-He recovered, but failed to return to the first team and was released by manager John Rudge in May 1996, having made just ten appearances in 1995–96.
+He got off to a flying start, scoring on his debut in a 1–1 draw with Watford at Vale Park on 18 November 1995.
+By the end of the year, he was out of action due to a knee injury.
+He recovered, but failed to return to the first-team and was released by manager John Rudge in May 1996, having made just ten appearances in 1995–96.

 Norway and back to North America

-He then moved out to Norway, and played for First Division side Harstad IL in 1997.
-The club were relegated and the next year he moved back to Canada to sign with the Vancouver 86ers of the A-League.
+He then moved out to Norway and played for First Division side Harstad IL in 1997.
+The club were relegated, and the next year, he moved back to Canada to sign with the Vancouver 86ers of the A-League.
 The 86ers qualified for the Western Conference quarter-finals in 1998, where they were defeated by the San Diego Flash.
 Samuels returned to Harstad in 1999, now in Group 8 of the Norwegian Second Division.

-In 2000, he returned to the North American A-League, and spent the 2000 season with the Hampton Roads Mariners, who lost to the Richmond Kickers at the Eastern Conference quarter-finals.
+In 2000, he returned to the North American A-League.
+He spent the 2000 season with the Hampton Roads Mariners, who lost to the Richmond Kickers in the Eastern Conference quarter-finals.
 He finished his professional playing career with the Montreal Impact, playing four games of their 2001 season.